About Me

 Most of my publications have authors ordered alphabetically, indicated by (α–β), as is customary in theoretical computer science.

-Proofs as Explanations: Short Certificates for Reliable Predictions Avrim Blum, Steve Hanneke, Chirag Pabbaraju, Donya Saless(α–β) Under Submission |
+Proofs as Explanations: Short Certificates for Reliable Predictions Avrim Blum, Steve Hanneke, Chirag Pabbaraju, Donya Saless(α–β) COLT 2025 |

-PAC Learning with Improvements Idan Attias, Avrim Blum, Keziah Naggita, Donya Saless, Dravyansh Sharma, and Matthew Walter(α–β) Under Submission |
+PAC Learning with Improvements Idan Attias, Avrim Blum, Keziah Naggita, Donya Saless, Dravyansh Sharma, and Matthew Walter(α–β) ICML 2025 |

 Regularized Robustly Reliable Learners and Instance Targeted Attacks Avrim Blum, Donya Saless(α–β) Under Submission |